The Skyline Problem In C++ - C++ Programming Tutorial

 Storing Events:

-• This requires O(2n) space, which simplifies to O(n).
+• This necessitates O(2n) storage capacity, which can be simplified to O(n).

 Max Heap: